-Buying a gun can be a confusing process, especially if you are new to it.
+Buying a gun can be confusing, especially if you are new to it.
 You need to make sure that you do everything correctly.
 There are a lot of regulations in place across the country, which vary from state to state.
 This is especially true after the nation’s deadliest mass shooting in Las Vegas, with most states pointing an accusing finger at Nevada gun laws.

 Indeed, Nevada has some of the most relaxed gun laws in the country.
 However, you should know that it’s not as easy as heading to your nearest gun shop.
-There are gun laws and rules you must follow when buying guns in Nevada.
+You must follow gun laws and rules when buying guns in Nevada.

 Below is an overview of the state’s gun control laws and what you should know about gun ownership in Nevada.

 Nevada state law does not require a permit to own rifles or shotguns, but you do need a permit to own handguns.
 This means you can buy rifles and shotguns in Nevada without any license.
 However, unlike the rest of Nevada, Clark County – where Las Vegas is located – requires a handgun license.

 Nevada state law also requires a background check for owning a gun.
 Licensed dealers are authorized to conduct a thorough background check to ensure they do not sell guns to unauthorized persons.

 The following persons may not purchase or possess firearms in Nevada:

 - Persons subject to a domestic violence protective order

 - Persons addicted to illegal drugs

 - Persons with documented mental health problems that pose a danger to themselves or others